On the isoperimetric inequality for the first positive Neumann eigenvalue on the sphere: Proof of Theorem

 \section{Proof of Theorem \ref{three}}

-The proof of Theorem \ref{three} is a consequence of the geometric isoperimetric inequality Lemma \ref{lem31} valid for spherical domains, and of a monotonicity result for the first eigenvalue of a weighted Sturm-Liouville problem with respect to the weight.
+The proof of Theorem \ref{three} is a consequence of the geometric isoperimetric inequality (Lemma \ref{lem31}), and a monotonicity result for the first eigenvalue of a weighted Sturm-Liouville problem with respect to the weight.